tommyp/tommyp.org/src/routes/blog/input-me-to-death.md

 ### Waltham Forest Council

 The date picker was a dropdown of recent dates.
-Upon submission the form errored and told me I hadn't entered the date in the right format.
+Upon submission, the form errored and told me I hadn't entered the date in the right format.

 ### American Express

-For some reason it obscures
+For some reason it masks some characters in the username field when logging in with a saved username, like a password field would.
+Occasionally, the browser remembers your username with the dots as the characters like `example••••`.
+This isn't your username though, so now you're logging in with the wrong username.

+### One Time Passcodes

+Masking the input for a one time passcodes might seem secure, but it makes it more likely that you lose your position as you glance back and forward between your phone.

+### Barclay's

+I'm a Monzo customer, but I use Barclay's for a few things.
+When did high street banks get so complicated for logging in?
+You've got a membership number, memorable word, 5 digit passcode, and an app based pin sentry.
+How are you meant to keep track of those things without writing them down somewhere, thus making them insecure?

+I also use [Secrets](https://secrets.app/) for password management, but you can see how someone who doesn't use a password manager would just write these on a post-it note and stick it to their screen.

+### One shout out

+Over the years, giving companies, and/or friends that worked at said companies, some grief about their UX, sometimes managed to get features built.
+My contribution to the Monzo codebase, was getting [Apple's OTP autocomplete attribute](https://developer.apple.com/documentation/security/password_autofill/enabling_password_autofill_on_an_html_input_element) added to Monzo's 3D secure prompt.

+It's one of my favourite features in iOS.
+It's even extended to emails with OTP in iOS 17.

+## Loading pains

+There's been [plenty of critique](https://infrequently.org/2023/02/the-market-for-lemons/) recently of single page apps, but my biggest issue with them is focussing on rendering _anything_ first.

+Then, I watch a loading animation, while I wait on the thing that I wanted to actually load.
+It sometimes feels like I need knowledge of how the proverbial sausage is made in order to eat the sausage.

+It's not just bad, it's infuriating.